In-depth Look at Mounjaro and Its Side Effects

 • Indigestion and heartburn

-These side effects are usually mild and often go away without needing medical help.
+These effects are usually mild.
+They often go away without much help (Drugs.com, 2024).

 Serious side effects and risks

-• Low blood sugar (especially with other diabetes medications)
+• Very low blood sugar (especially if used with other diabetes medicines)

 • Gallbladder disease